anthonynorth/rscodeio/README.md

 On Windows, for both of the above to work, Rstudio must be run as administrator.

+**Note** that the menu bar styling has to be reinstalled after *every* update or reinstallation of RStudio.
+This is because the custom QSS files provided by rscodeio get overwritten during RStudio's installation process.

 ### Supported Platforms

 `rscodeio` has only been tested on Windows and Linux (Ubuntu and Pop!\_OS Linux) so far.
 [Feedback](https://github.com/anthonynorth/rscodeio/issues) from other